Seby Zavala Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to allow the third-fewest home runs in baseball (93 total, one per game).
+- Braves pitchers combine to give up 94 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.